GuignardLab/sc3D/README.md

 ## Installation

 We strongly advise to use virtual environments to install this package.
-For example:
+For example using conda or miniconda:

 ```shell
 conda create -n sc-3D